 Ravenwolf Gallery is an online gallery of fine art photography and ceramics showcasing the works of Suzanne Gonsalez-Smith and Wesley Smith.

 SUZANNE GONSALEZ-SMITH was born and raised in Washington State.
 She is currently an Associate Professor in Photography at the University of North Dakota where she has taught photography since 2008.
-Before moving to North Dakota she was an Instructor of Art at Bluegrass Community and Technical College in Lexington, KY.
 She received her BFA at the University of New Mexico and her MFA from the University of Kentucky.
 The imagery of Gonsalez-Smith's photographs contains the metaphor of memory and myth.
 Using the contemporary framework of her personal history and environment, she explores personal loss, religious and cultural identities and the duality of life, using symbolism to evoke the inevitability of our own mortality.

 Ms. Gonsalez-Smith is the recipient of many grants and awards and exhibits on both the national and international level.
 She has exhibited works at The Main Street Gallery, Fredericksburg Center for the Creative Arts, The Center for Fine Art Photography, The Midwest Center for Photography, The Chautauqua Center for the Arts, The Hampton Gallery, Circulo de Bellas Artes (The Circle of Fine Arts) Madrid, Spain, Atelier Gallery 030202, Bucharest, Romania, Borges Cultural Center in Buenos, Aires, Argentina, and The Kirkland Art Center in Clinton, NY to name a few.